amiya-pattnaik/node-any-jdbc/README.md

 Xcode: MAC users, ensure you have Xcode installed.
 This is required for compiling native addon modules for Node.js.

-Windows Build Tool: (follow below step if your target OS is Windows)
+Windows Build Tool: (follow below steps if your OS is Windows)

 ```
 Although it is not necessary, but before you install the windows specific build tools, make sure you uninstall other `microsoft visual c++ 2005 redistributable` software from the machine.
 You can install it afterwards if require a specific version for other purpose.